Buyer’s Guide: Home Safes

 Below, these three examples of the best home safes have all earned impressive ratings from consumers.
 Play it safe and start your search here.

-BEST COMPOSITE SAFE: SentrySafe FireProof and Waterproof Safe with Digital Keypad
+BEST FOR MOST PURPOSES: SentrySafe FireProof and Waterproof Safe with Digital Keypad